 On the other hand, if you just stay at your current job and never try something different, you might end up having regrets a decade from now, when it will be too late.

-So to help you make a decision on which path is right for you here’s an in-depth breakdown of the advantages and disadvantages of both being an entrepreneur and an employee.
+So to help you make a decision, start by understanding your knowledge and technical skills, then look at this in-depth breakdown of the advantages and disadvantages of both being an entrepreneur and an employee.

 Pros and cons of being an employee